nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_fortran1.md

   x(1)=x(1)-v(n)*exp(s);
 end subroutine matvec
 ```
-After recompilation, restarting Julia
+After recompilation of the `myproblem.so`,
-and loading again the shared library, we
+restarting Julia and loading again the shared library, we
-can now make a matvec function available.
+can make a matvec function available.
 ```julia
 julia> function my_matvec(λ,v)
    v=vec(v);  # It has to be a vector